 Submit Your Plans

 Once you have some idea of budget and a set of plans done, the next step is to submit these plans to the city building department.
 In less than 60 days, you should receive a permit to start (or corrections to make to your plans).
-While your plans are in plan check, you can provide them and any other scope of work you want to include several garage conversion contractors so they can prepare detailed cost estimates for you.
-Once you select your right garage conversion contractor and sign a contract, you’re ready to start construction.
+While your plans are in plan check, you can provide them and any other scope of work you want to include to several garage conversion contractors so they can prepare detailed cost estimates for you.
+Once you select your favorite garage conversion contractor and sign a contract, you’re ready to start construction.

 Start Building Your Los Angeles Garage Conversion